 “A big goal for us is developing the district heating business.
-We constantly look for better ways with lower environmental impact to produce heat, and surplus heat is definitely such a source for use,” said Communicator Petter Duvander at energy company, Kraftringen.
+We constantly look for better ways with lower environmental impact to produce heat, and surplus heat is definitely such a source for use,” said Communicator Petter Duvander at the energy company, Kraftringen.
 “The idea for COOL DH came up when the conceptual plans for MAX IV and ESS first started circulating.
-The low temperature part of that was not our idea, however.
-[Low temperature heat] has been called 4th generation district heating around the world.”
+The low-temperature part of that was not our idea, however.
+[Low-temperature heat] has been called 4th generation district heating around the world.”

-Kraftringen currently serves two customers with surplus heat from MAX IV; Mollegården the MAX IV-ESS exhibition centre, and the new tram depot in northern Brunnshög.
+Kraftringen currently serves two customers with surplus heat from MAX IV; Mollegården the MAX IV-ESS exhibition center, and the new tram depot in northern Brunnshög.

 Mutual benefits delivered

-Nationwide in Sweden, the majority of homes are heated via district heating, so instalment of a low temperature district heating network could be viewed as a natural next step.
+Nationwide in Sweden, the majority of homes are heated via district heating, so installment of a low-temperature district heating network could be viewed as a natural next step.
 With two large-scale research facilities in close proximity to Brunnshög perhaps even more so.

 The LTDH system began operating at MAX IV Laboratory in March 2020.
 Heated water at three different temperatures from the synchrotron is sent to the Energy Central building located onsite, where it is exchanged for cooling water.
 In addition, the building acts as a hub, connecting to the original, conventional district heating grid in Lund.
 Warmer water from MAX IV continues to be fed to the larger grid as well.
 This connection is important, for example, for MAX IV’s bi-annual system shutdown for scheduled maintenance.
 Heat delivery to Brunnshög customers during this period must be maintained.

 “The difference [in heat delivery] is going to be zero, thankfully.
 We’ve considered the question,” said Duvander.
-“With the Energy Central also supplying the high temperature DH grid, we can reverse the process as well so we can take heat from the big grid and transform it to local temperature inside the Energy Central.
+“With the Energy Central also supplying the high-temperature DH grid, we can reverse the process as well so we can take heat from the big grid and transform it to the local temperature inside the Energy Central.
 Customers are not going to feel a difference.”